obrienkevin8821/rl_cfe_nfg_ma/README.md

 <h2>A framework for multi-agent algorithmic recourse in normal form games</h2>
-<p>This repository holds the code which was used for experimentation and implementation purposes when writing the article <b>"A framework for multi-agent algorithmic recourse in normal form games"</b> - see <b>AlgorithmicRecourse_Paper1.pdf</b></p>
+<p>This repository holds the code which was used for experimentation and implementation purposes when writing the article <b>"A framework for multi-agent algorithmic recourse in normal form games"</b> - see <b>AlgorithmicRecourse_Paper1.pdf</b>.
+Please note this is not a published article and is only a draft.</p>
 <h3>Note the following:</h3>
 <ul>
   <li><b>nfg.ipynb:</b> Notebook demomstrating code used for playing normal form games and developing strategies, best responses, to play these games.
 Code in this notebook was developed from theory and experiments discussed in AlgorithmicRecourse_Paper1.pdf</li>